 Pancratz Mentor Program

-The Pancratz Mentor Program provides the opportunity for Nistler CoBPA alumni to connect and guidance to UND students.
+The Pancratz Mentor Program provides the opportunity for Nistler CoBPA alumni to mentor current UND students.

-- Be an enrolled student in the Nistler College of Business & Public Administration
+- Be an enrolled student in the UND Nistler College of Business & Public Administration

 - Have completed at least one full academic year (second-year student status)